emilViuf/emilViuf/README.md

 Nice to meet you, I'm Emil.

 <br>
-Interested in learning R, SQL, Python, JS/CSS/HTML 💡
+Interested in working with R, SQL, Python, JS/CSS/HTML 💡

 <br>
 ____________________________________________________________________________